m0ru/bak/02_problemdescription.md

   a             won:Need ;
   won:is        [
     dc:title         "Simple easel to give away" ;
     dc:description   "I've got an old easel lying around at my place that's mostly just catching dust.
 If there's any aspiring landscape painters that would like to have it: poke me :)"
   ]
 ```

 However, as JSON-LD also constitutes valid JSON/JS-object-literal-syntax, it was the natural choice for using it in the JS-based client-application and was already being used in the existing code-base.

 ## WoN-Owner-Application {#won-owner-application

 ### Interaction Design {#interaction-design}

 Among the three services that play roles in the web of needs --
 matchers, nodes and owner-applications -- the work I did has its focus
 on the latter of these.
 It provides people a way to interact with the
-other services in a similar way that an email-client allows interacting
+other services in a similar way to how an email-client allows interacting
 with email-servers.
 Through it, people can:

 * Create and post new needs.
 Currently these consist of a simple data-structure with a subject line, a long textual description and optional tags or location information.